-Rammstein’s countries pledged to provide US$65 billion in military aid to Ukraine – Pentagon’s Chief
+Ramstein’s countries pledged to provide US$65 billion in military aid to Ukraine – Pentagon’s Chief

-Rammstein's countries pledged to provide US$65 billion in military aid to Ukraine – Pentagon's Chief
+Ramstein's countries pledged to provide US$65 billion in military aid to Ukraine – Pentagon's Chief

 The United States and the countries of the Contact Group for the Defence of Ukraine have pledged to provide it with military aid in the total amount of US$65 billion.

-Source: Lloyd Austin, United States Secretary of Defence, in his address during an online meeting in the Rammstein format
+Source: Lloyd Austin, United States Secretary of Defence, in his address during an online meeting in the Ramstein format

 "In total, the Contact Group has committed nearly US$65 billion in security assistance to Ukraine," Austin said.